smucclaw/vue-pure-pdpa/README.md

 ```
 for yy in 01 02 03 04 05 06 07 08 09; do rsync -va vue-small/ vue-$yy/; done
 ```

+But we haven't quite gone that far yet.

 #### Spawning a new server